montybeatnik/rdma-roce-lab/README.md

 shortest path.
 This repo strips the path to essentials so you can see where efficiency appears, where it leaks, and why.

+## Why this lab exists
+Modern AI fabrics treat the data center as the unit of compute, which means every inefficiency gets multiplied.
+RDMA reduces CPU overhead and memory copies, but the story does not end at peak throughput.
+Loss, retries, and stalled queues turn “fast” into “wasteful” when scale and congestion show up.
+This lab exists to make those tradeoffs visible: the deliberate setup costs, the fast path that follows, and the points where retransmissions or backpressure can erase the gains.
+It is a technical, hands-on way to connect protocol behavior to resource use: CPU cycles, cache pollution, power draw, and the cooling and water that follow.
+The goal is not moralizing.
+It is systems clarity.
+If you can see where time and work are lost, you can design paths that shed less of both.

 ## Stakes
 RDMA reduces copies and CPU cycles, but it can hide cost in setup, signaling, and congestion.
 The goal here is not just “fast,” but fewer wasted interrupts,